 To make my Parmesan breaded chicken as tasty and healthy as possible, I make my breadcrumbs from sourdough bread.
 I know I go on and on about this but if you care about properly made healthy food, sourdough bread, or bread made with very little yeast and a long fermentation, is the way to go when it comes to bread.

-I usually serve my breaded chicken with a tomato sauce of some kind and then either with different oven-roasted vegetables and some green vegetables, or with pasta and green vegetables.
+I serve my breaded chicken with a tomato sauce and then either with oven-roasted sweet potatoes wedges and some green vegetables, or with spaghetti and green vegetables.

 For 4 people: